smfields/smfields.github.io/Shuffle.md

 - We can't assume that all the songs on the playlist will fit in memory at the same time.
 Therefore we need to keep the songs in pages, and only store the pages we need.

 #### Solution
-Below are the steps of the algorithm that I designed to meet the above requirements, along with some code samples:
+Below is an outline of the algorithm I designed to meet the above requirements, along with some code samples:
-1. To start off, we allow the caller to specify the playlist off of which they want to select the songs, and the number of songs they want to retrieve.
+1. To start off, we allow the caller to specify the playlist from which they want to select the songs, and the number of songs they want to retrieve.
 2. From the playlist provided by the caller we already have some basic information, such as the total number of songs on the playlist.
 3. Lets generate some random numbers to represent the indices of the songs we will eventually fetch.
 These random numbers must be unique, and they must be within the range of possible song indices for the playlist.
-One thing you may notice from the code sample is that if the user requests more than half of the total number of songs on the playlist as random songs, then we can just generate random indices to represent the songs that should be excluded rather than included.
    <details>
    <summary>Code Sample</summary>